 statement & bio

-In my studio practice I instinctively and repeatedly recognize myself on a mission without a clear idea of the formal outcome.
-Whether in the technique of drawing, linocut, woodcut, paper relief sculpture, ceramic, pulp painting, artist’s books or encaustic painting, a project stems from emotional impetus usually without formal definition.
+In my studio practice I instinctively recognize myself on a mission without a clear idea of the formal outcome.
+A project, often without formal definition, stems from an impetus that is usually very specific, and strongly suggests a technique or medium.

-The reason for working, however, is always clear in my mind.
-I am compelled to relive a place or an experience—the narrative of a site, contemplating natural or architectural phenomena, awareness of a moment in the world.
-I work towards an allusion to this thing, via the inexactitude of memory and the full range of physical senses.
+The reasons for working are always clear in my mind.
+I might relive a place or an experience—the narrative of a site, contemplating natural or architectural phenomena, awareness of a moment in the world—and then work towards an allusion to this thing, via the inexactitude of memory and the full range of physical senses.
 Or I might be focused on a specific scientific phenomenon, because the sciences of geology, anthropology, and physics guide my lifelong curiosity in time perception, evolutionary development, and capacity for change.
 I internalize what I observe or uncover in research, and naturally interpret the sciences in my work.